Turkey fines TV channel for "The Simpsons" blasphemy

-Radio and television watchdog RTUK said it was fining private broadcaster CNBC-e 52,951 lira (18,662 pounds) over the episode of the hit U.S. animated TV series, whose scenes include the devil asking God to make him a coffee.
+Radio and television watchdog RTUK said it was fining private broadcaster CNBC-e 52,951 lira ($30,000) over the episode of the hit U.S. animated TV series, whose scenes include the devil asking God to make him a coffee.

 "The board has decided to fine the channel over these matters," an RTUK spokeswoman said but declined further comment, saying full details would probably be announced next week.